Food science is the application of science and engineering to the production, processing, distribution, preparation, and evaluation of food.

 - Social activities.
 Each month, a fun social activity allows students to mingle in a friendly environment.
 For example, you can make (and eat) Thanksgiving dinner in November and enjoy chocolate-covered anything at the February social.

 - College Bowl.
 Which state has the largest production of ginseng?
 Questions like this serve as the focal point of College Bowl, a food science trivia competition for both undergraduate and graduate students.
 The team competes first in the regional competition, and if successful then moves on to the national competition.
 Yes, Wisconsin is the largest producer of ginseng in the United States.

 Spending a summer working and gaining experience at a food company is a great way to apply classroom learning to the real world.
 With over 40 companies visiting the program each year, numerous opportunities are available for any student interested in a summer internship.
-Students spend their summers at companies that include General Mills, Pepsico, Kraft-Heinz, Foremost Farms, Agropur, Schreiber Cheese, and many more.
-These internships are generally paid (sometimes quite well) and many have lodging subsidies.
+Students spend their summers at companies that include General Mills, Pepsico, Kraft-Heinz, Organic Valley, Dannone, Agropur, Schreiber Cheese, Lindt Chocolate, and many more.
+These internships are generally paid and many have lodging subsidies.